Monday, February 20, 2023

 Dawkins' point was that evolution depended ultimately only a self-replicating unit of transmission which, in biological evolution, was the gene and by analogy, human behaviour and cultural evolution could helpfully be described, at least in part, by memes, subject as they were to the influences and pressures of evolution.
 Also, just as genes don’t always replicate as exact duplicates, memes existed and replicated imperfectly, things being combined, refined and rejected, the interactions creating new memes and thus, over time, cultures in some ways stayed the same; in others, things changed.
 The concept was well-received by cultural theorists and critics but less effusive were many scientists, some of whom felt the gene/meme analogy a bit strained because, unlike genetic material, memes couldn’t be studied by the scientific method nor reduced to mathematical description, there being nothing even vaguely similar to the DNA which is the definable code of the gene.

-Held in Livadia, Yusupov, and Vorontsov palaces at Yalta in the Soviet Union between 4-11 February 1945, the Yalta Conference was the second of the three decisive meetings between the leaders of government of the United Kingdom, United States and the Soviet Union, the first being Tehran (28 November-1 December 1943) and the third Potsdam (17 July-2 August 1945).
-Of the three, it was the business done at Yalta which was most decisive and what was agreed there decided for decades the political and military dynamics in Europe and beyond.
-More to the point, just as significant was what the UK and US allowed themselves to believe comrade Stalin had agreed to, what unfolded on the ground somewhat different.
-Of the leaders, only comrade Stalin (1878-1953; Soviet leader 1924-1953) was there from start to finish, Harry Truman (1884–1972; US president 1945-1953) attending the Potsdam conference because of the death of Franklin Delano Roosevelt (FDR, 1882–1945, US president 1933-1945) while midway through that event, Clement Attlee (1883–1967; UK prime-minister 1945-1951) replaced Winston Churchill (1875-1965; UK prime-minister 1940-1945 & 1951-1955) after the latter’s defeat in the general election.
+Held in the Livadia, Yusupov, and Vorontsov palaces at Yalta in the Crimea between 4-11 February 1945, the Yalta Conference was the second of the three decisive meetings between the leaders of government of the UK, US and USSR, the first being Tehran (the capital of Iran (Persia), 28 November-1 December 1943) and the third Potsdam (in what soon would become the GDR (Deutsche Demokratische Republik (German Democratic Republic; the old East Germany, 1949-1990), 17 July-2 August 1945).
+Of the three, it was the business done at Yalta which was most decisive and what was agreed (and, just as significantly, not agreed and left sufficiently vague to be open to comrade Stalin's interpretation) there decided for decades the political and military dynamics in Europe and beyond.
+In fairness to Churchill and Roosevelt, because of the reality "on the ground" of the Red Army's presence in conquered ("liberated" in Kremlinspeak") lands, whether more could have been achieved by them is unlikely but what over the decades unfolded in Eastern & Central Europe was very different from what they had hoped.
+Of the leaders, only comrade Stalin (1878-1953; Soviet leader 1924-1953) was there from start to finish, Harry Truman (1884–1972; POTUS 1945-1953) attending the Potsdam conference because of the death of Franklin Delano Roosevelt (FDR, 1882–1945, POTUS 1933-1945) while midway through that event, Clement Attlee (1883–1967; UK prime minister 1945-1951) replaced Winston Churchill (1875-1965; UK prime-minister 1940-1945 & 1951-1955) after the latter’s defeat in the general election.
 If comrade Stalin needed any proof democracy was a bad idea, the results of the UK’s 1945 election provided plenty.
-The group photographs from the Yalta Conference were among the most re-produced images from World War II and they’re been repurposed by the meme-makers:
+The group photographs from the Yalta Conference were among the most re-produced images from World War II (1939-1945) and have been repurposed by the meme-makers:

 Lindsay Lohan sitting at Churchill's right hand.